In Honour is a searchable database of the surviving veterans of World War II, as of April 2022.

 The database is not exhaustive.
 There will be people who haven’t been located, and the fallibility of public records means some on the list may already have died.

 We welcome corrections and updates to be submitted, although the database will not be updated in perpetuity.
 It is a snapshot of records as at publication.

 The invitation is there for anyone who wants to opt out and be removed from the database to get in touch with us.

-Minister of Veterans Ron Mark highlighted the importance of informed consent and opt-out provisions, but also welcomed efforts to honour and remember those who have fought for New Zealand.
+In 2020, former Minister for Veteran Affairs Ron Mark highlighted the importance of informed consent and opt-out provisions, but also welcomed efforts to honour and remember those who have fought for New Zealand.